 15th Century Town Hall.
 This is my favourite building in Split.
 The logia on the ground floor and gothic windows make this simple architecture perfect in my opinion.

-And so ends our Hooked on Split Tour.
+And so ends your Hooked on Split Walking Tour.
 At the clock tower in the back right hand corner of People’s Square, the Iron Gate connects to Diocletian’s Palace. which you can explore on another of our Split Walking Tours.

 We visited Split as part of our Ten Weeks in Europe 2015 trip.